Assisted dying

 End of Life Choice Act 2019, ss 10, 11

-The law says that if you want information about assisted dying or want to request it, you have to ask your doctor.
+If you want information about assisted dying or want to request it, you have to ask your doctor.
 Your doctor should never bring it up without you asking them to.
-You could say, “I would like to talk about my options around assisted dying” or “I would like to request assisted dying under the End of Life Choice Act”.
+You could say “I would like to talk about my options around assisted dying” or “I would like to request assisted dying under the End of Life Choice Act”.

 Can my doctor refuse?